emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 - Substantive data is fetched in 4 KiB pages from a fixed set of addresses.
 - Write captures mirror this split: the CPS first pushes `0x52 ...
 01 00` frames into the 0xFFxxxx window (shown as "EEPROM" in the OEM UI) before switching to the multi-kilobyte transfers at the flash partition bases outlined above.

-#### 5.1 FFxx probe matrix (201 single-byte reads)
+#### 5.1 Memory discovery probes (201 single-byte reads)

-Before the 4 KiB transfers begin, the CPS performs a fixed sweep of 201 single-byte reads.
+Before the 4 KiB transfers begin, the CPS performs a systematic memory discovery process with 201 single-byte reads.
+Based on @infamny's analysis, this includes:

+1. **Initial V-frame 0x0A memory region probe**: Gets the memory range (0x001000 to 0x0C8FFF)
+2. **200 systematic 4KB boundary probes**: Reads one byte from each 4KB page boundary (0x001FFF, 0x002FFF, etc.) to understand data organization
+3. **Status/option probes**: The remaining FFxxxx range probes appear to read configuration and status flags

 The middle address byte walks `0x1F` through `0xFF` while the low byte increments, yielding a dense option/status grid that appears to gate features across images.

 - Each entry below captures the byte returned by five known captures (`factory`, `dmrva`, `GBFMcCall`, `EricPlug`, and `Eric_1012`).
 - The **Notes** column is intentionally blank so we can tag the purpose of each probe as we discover it (feature flag, checksum, build option, etc.).